apache/couchdb/share/doc/src/configuring.rst

     architect = -pbkdf2-43ecbd256a70a3a2f7de40d2374b6c3002918834,921a12f74df0c1052b3e562a23cd227f,10000

 Administrators can be added directly to the ``[admins]`` section, and when CouchDB is restarted, the passwords will be salted and encrypted.
-By using the HTTP, administrator accounts may be created immediately without needing a restart, nor of storing the plaintext password temporarily.
-The HTTP ``_config/admins`` endpoint supports querying, deleting or creating new administrator accounts:
+You may also use the HTTP interface to create administrator accounts; this way, you don't need to restart CouchDB, and there's no need to temporarily store or transmit passwords in plaintext.
+The HTTP ``_config/admins`` endpoint supports querying, deleting or creating new admin accounts:

 .. code-block:: bash